EpocDotFr/character-generator-challenge/README.md

 ## Features

-Not all features are implemented, and will not be.
+Not all features are implemented, and will never be.
 These ones are striked out.

   - ~~Name your character~~ or generate a random one
   - Choose you character's race (Human, Elf, Dwarf or Orc) and class (Warrior, Wizard or Thief) (**manually choosing isn't fully implemented and/or not working well**)